Pre-Shipment Inspection Checklist for Importers: Avoid Costly Product Defects

 Initial Production Check (IPC)

-This product inspection process is conducted on-site prior to the beginning of the manufacturing of a product or after 20% completion of the product.
+Initial production inspection process is conducted on-site prior to the beginning of the manufacturing of a product or after 20% completion of the product.
 It involves an in-depth inspection of raw materials and machinery used to manufacture a product.

 A critical point in any manufacturing process is when the first batch is produced.
 Getting it wrong may mean halting the entire production run and incurring additional costs.